RickP/MaskMoistureMeter/README.md

 Replace and/or wash moist masks immediately as wearing a wet mask is dangerous to your health.

+The electronics was designed in kicad and has all information tor order it assembled from JLCPCB.

 [See it in action here](https://www.youtube.com/watch?v=SBzcOsZzkjE)

 ![Meter in case](https://github.com/RickP/MaskMoistureMeter/blob/master/images/Case_front.jpg?raw=true)